amirceballos/udacity/README.md

 # udacity
-#this software is a 'hello world?
+#this software is a 'hello world'